zabkwak/reacting-squirrel/README.md

 ```
 ### RSConfig
 RSConfig file can contain list of routes, list of components and the directory with the socket classes.
 By default the file `rsconfig.json` is searched in the `process.cwd()` directory.
 If the file doesn't exist nothing happens.
 The path to the file can by changed with config.rsConfig option.

+The schema for the file is located in `[pathToModule]/schemas/rsconfig.schema.json`.

 ```json
 // rsconfig.json